facuguini/leathergoods/README.md

 yarn run api
 ```

-Open your browser and browse to the urls you have set in the env scripts and enjoy your app running :).
+Open your browser and browse the urls you have set up in the env scripts and enjoy your app running :).

 ## Authors